Covid-19- We require all guests to have been vaccinated due to the presence of an elder in the household.

 Welcome!
 We speak fluent English and German.
-We are looking for someone to live in our treehouse cabin and to help us with projects, and looking after a farm.
+We are looking for someone to live in our treehouse cabin and to help us with projects.
+We grow hardneck garlic and other produce and we would love to teach you how you can grow sustainably in a difficult climate.

 We live on a 5 acre rural property just outside Prince George BC- a town you need to pass through to get to Alaska and the Yukon.
 We live about 30km from downtown where the air is fresh, and it’s just a short walk to two lakes.
-Holly kayaks to the school she teaches at!
+When the weather is fair, Holly kayaks to the school she teaches at!

 DIY and building projects